o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uiflipbookanimationcomponent.md

 ---
-description: ' Use the UIFlipbookAnimationComponent to animate the display of a range of cells in a sprite sheet image in &ALYlong;. '
+description: ' Use the UIFlipbookAnimationComponent to animate the display of a range of cells in a sprite sheet image in Amazon Lumberyard. '
 title: UIFlipbookAnimationComponent
 ---
 # UIFlipbookAnimationComponent {#lua-scripting-ces-api-ui-uiflipbookanimationcomponent}